|Show me in the Professional Directory|

-Michael Manderen, Former Director of Conservatory Admissions (now retired after 41 years) and Lecturer in Lute and Guitar at the Oberlin Conservatory of Music since 1978, is graduate of Oberlin College, where he was a dual degree student (B.A./B.Mus.) in Lute Performance in the Conservatory of Music and History and Music in the College of Arts and Sciences.
+Michael Manderen, formerly Director of Conservatory Admissions and Lecturer in Lute and Guitar at the Oberlin Conservatory of Music (and now retired after 40+ years), is a graduate of Oberlin College, where he was a dual degree student (B.A./B.Mus.) in Lute Performance in the Conservatory of Music and History and Music in the College of Arts and Sciences.
 His principal teachers at Oberlin were the composer and guitarist Loris O. Chobanian and lutenist Paul O’Dette.

 Michael Manderen is skilled on both classical and jazz guitars, as well as a variety of lutes, most of which were constructed expressly for him.
 First introduced to fretted instruments at the age of 10, he began studying guitar with noted classical guitarist William Matthews several years later.
 At the age of 14 he began the study of jazz guitar concurrently with the classical guitar, working with famed studio musician and former NBC “Tonight Show” guitarist Barry Galbraith.
 It was Galbraith who first introduced Michael to the lute, which led him to study that instrument with Suzanne Bloch, daughter of composer Ernest Bloch, and an early pioneer in reintroducing the lute and its literature to contemporary musical life.
 Michael began his professional performing life early, first recording television and radio commercial sound tracks for Estee Lauder and Revlon while still in high school.